swcarpentry/git-novice/_episodes/11-licensing.md

 - "People who are not lawyers should not try to write licenses from scratch."
 ---

-When a repository with source code, a manuscript or other creative works becomes public, it should include a file `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
+When a repository with source code, a manuscript, or other creative works becomes public, it should include a file `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
 This